sharonmalio/Python4ds_cohort-1/log.md

 **This week's Progress**:  Completed Chapter 3

-**Thoughts**: Challenging but I triumped and learning alot in the process
+**Thoughts**: Challenging but I triumphed and learning a lot in the process

 **Link to work**: